 She is experienced in working with a wide range of children and families, she provides information and support for positively living with neurodiverse, atypical and/or over-excitable, more-able children.

 She has followed a postgraduate programme towards The European Advanced Diploma in Educating the Gifted at the Radboud University in the Netherlands, approved by the European Council of High Ability (ECHA) and received the diploma in 2008.

-Simone has been working to help other families with similar difficulties for over 12 years .
-Now her consultancy has developed into PowerWood, a social enterprise run with the help of her family and 30+ volunteers.
+Her consultancy developed into PowerWood, a not for profit social enterprise run with the help of her family and 30+ volunteers.